 Recovery of Beaches Turks and Caicos

 Many readers may know that in September 2017, Hurricane Irma devastated parts of the Caribbean.
-While Turks and Caicos, including Beaches Resort, was hit by the hurricane, the resort has made a fantastic recovery and is welcoming families back.
+While the Turks and Caicos Islands, including Beaches Resort, were hit by the hurricane, the resort has made a fantastic recovery and is welcoming families back.

 Arriving At Beaches Resort Turks and Caicos

 Upon landing at the tiny Providenciales airport, you’ll deplane through an outdoor ramp that is wheeled over to your plane.
 Once you go through immigration and customs and claim your luggage, you’ll walk out of the small airport to the outdoors.

-Butler Service and Concierge Service
+Butler Service and Concierge Service With Beaches Turks and Caicos Rooms

-As you book your stay at Beaches Turks and Caicos, you’ll see an option for butler or concierge service.
-These are absolutely not necessary, but do add some additional services to your stay.
-For instance, those with butler service may have reserved areas at the pools and beach, can access room service, and get private transfers to the airport and luggage packing and unpacking services, in addition to many other luxury services.
+For instance, those with butler service may have reserved areas at the pools and beach (including cabanas), can access room service, are escorted directly to each restaurant for dinner, and get private transfers to the airport and luggage packing and unpacking services, in addition to many other luxury services.

 Beaches Turks and Caicos Rooms

 Booking a room at Beaches may seem a bit complicated because there are so many options.
 In fact, there are 44 room categories offered at the resort.
 A number of “villages” comprise the resort, including Key West, Italian Village, French Village, Seaside Villas, and Caribbean Village.
 These areas all have décor matching their theme.